How Many Carbs Can You Have on Keto?

 The golden rule is that, on a standard ketogenic diet (SKG), carbohydrates should make up no more than 10% of the food you consume daily, with the other 90% coming from healthy fats and protein.

-Medical experts recommend that women consume between 1,800 and 2,000 calories per day to maintain their current weight, while men should consume between 2,500 and 2,800 to achieve the same result.
+Medical experts recommend that women consume between 1,800 and 2,000 calories daily to maintain their current weight, while men should consume between 2,500 and 2,800 to achieve the same result.

-Using those figures, you should limit your carbohydrates to 20 – 50 grams per day, depending on your actual calorie intake.
+Using those figures, you should limit your carbohydrates to 20 – 50 grams daily, depending on your calorie intake.

 However, that’s quite a wide range and may not be helpful if you want to know the precise amount of carbs to include in your Keto diet.